esben/xd-docker/README.md

 License
 -------

-XD Docker is released under the MIT License (see [LICENSE](LICENSE) file).
+XD-Docker is released under the MIT License (see [LICENSE](LICENSE) file).

 Test suites
 -----------

-XD Docker includes both a unit test suite and an integration test suite.
+XD-Docker includes both a unit test suite and an integration test suite.

 The goal of the unit test suite is to test each module, achieving 100% code and branch coverage.